rashminayakmdb/MongoDBAtlas-PowerApps-PowerAutomateUseCase/README.md

    - Switch to the API Keys tab and click Generate API Key.
    - Give your API key an appropriate name then click the Generate API Key button.
    - Copy the private API Key for use and safekeeping that is displayed once generated.
-   ### NOTE: This is the only time you can retrieve the full private key.
+   ### Note: This is the only time you can retrieve the full private key.

 ## 2: Create a Blob Storage: